 The bus stop codes needed to operate the system can be found at each campus stop on all four routes: White Line, Red Line, Green Line, and Purple Line.

 Note: Off campus Shopping Shuttle stops may not be currently identified with a sign.
 Each bus is supplied with a ride guide.

-A convenient alternative to trying to find a parking space on campus is to use the South Campus Park and Ride Lots.
+A convenient alternative to trying to find a parking space on campus is to use the South Campus Park and Ride Lots (C4 Permit).
 This is a cost effective, time saving service.
-Free transit service is provided from the Campbell Lane Lot or the South Campus Lot to main campus.
+Free transit service is provided by the WHITE LINE from the Campbell Lane Lot or the South Campus Lot to main campus.

-The White Line routes provide transit service approximately every 6 minutes during peak service.
+The WHITE LINE provide transit service approximately every 6 minutes during peak service.
 Bus stops are conveniently located around the perimeter of campus and provide near "front door" service to many academic and residential buildings.

 The South Campus Park and Ride service is recommended for commuting students who arrive to campus between 9:00 AM and 12:00 PM.

 Note: It is the only permit available to students enrolled in the Gatton Academy of Math and Science.
 This permit is not recommended for other Housing residents.

 Para-transit service is an on-call service available to faculty, staff, and students with a temporary or permanent disability who do not have reasonable access to shuttle services.
 All Topper Transit buses are wheelchair lift equipped.
 This option is determined on a case by case basis through the Parking & Transportation Department.
 Registration is required.
 For more information, call 270-745-2361.